 The final paper is expected to be 5-6 single-spaced pages in length.
-Papers can analytically examine a set of literature on a given topic or can be an original research paper.
+Papers can review a set of texts (minimum five) on a specific topic or can be an original research paper on a theme of your choice.
 Paper topics should be contemplated early in the semester.
 We will spend time in class brainstorming paper ideas.
 A tentative abstract and outline of the paper along with an initial set of readings and sources will be due near the mid-way point of the semester.